-Fire District leadership consists of the Chief, Assistant Chief, Battalion Chief, 2 Captains, 5 Lieutenants, approximately 40 Volunteer Firefighters/EMT's, which includes resident firefighters at the Browns Point station, Public Information Officer and a part time administrative position.
-Current key members are updated on the website piercefire13.org
+Fire District leadership consists of the Chief, Training Captain, Battalion Chief, two Captains, five Lieutenants, approximately 40 Volunteer Firefighters/EMT's, which includes resident firefighters at the Browns Point station, a Public Information Officer and a part time administrative position.
+Current staff members are updated on the website piercefire13.org.

-Supervision: Supervision is accomplished by a full time Chief, and a full time Assistant Chief.
-Part time administrator maintains training records and academy tests, personnel records and payroll, along with a couple of academies per year with another 15-20 individual's attendance and tests.
-To keep the public informed the PIO (Public Information Officer) maintains the website, updating content, and addresses periodic public communications.
-There is a cadre of volunteer officers who supervise a number of projects, programs and daily operations.
+Supervision: Supervision is accomplished by a full-time Chief and a full-time Training Captain.
+A part-time administrator maintains training records and academy tests, personnel records and payroll, along with records for a couple of academies per year with another 15-20 individual's attendance and tests.
+To keep the public informed, the PIO (Public Information Officer) maintains the website, updating content, and addresses periodic public communications.
+There is a cadre of volunteer officers who supervise several projects, programs and daily operations.
 Officers earn their promotions by outstanding performance, leadership, and longevity with the department.

 Recruiting - We recruit and educate volunteer firefighters to fill positions opened by current volunteers accepting new challenges or career positions.
 Recruitment is done at schools, community colleges and vocational schools by keeping in touch with their management and arranging annual meetings with students.
-We have a high standards recruit application packet to ensure we receive quality applicants.
+We promote high standards in our recruit application packet to ensure we receive quality applicants.
 Our volunteers come from all over the area and receive a small stipend.

 Training: We provide thorough industry standard fire and rescue training for our volunteers (400 hours in the first year alone).
 We continually update our training to reflect changes within the industry and updates to the Washington Administrative Code (WAC).
-Our emergency medical personnel are trained to national standards and both the WA State Department of Health and Pierce County standards.
-We are one of only 5 Pierce County Fire Districts who accept volunteers, and

-S:\FIREDEPT\Administrative\Planning\Business_Plan_2019 (Updated).doc Printed 10/09/2018 one of two that puts on new recruit fire academies to train our new members.
-The fire service remains a popular career choice so we have an increasing number of applications (not all qualifying to become volunteers).
+Our emergency medical personnel are trained to national standards and both the Washington State Department of Health and Pierce County standards.
+We are one of only five Pierce County Fire Districts that accept volunteers, and one of two that puts on fire academies to train our new members.
+The fire service remains a popular career choice, so we have a steady number of applications (not all qualifying to become volunteers).

 Support: We mentor volunteer firefighters for position promotions within Pierce County Fire District 13.
-As gaps are created when volunteers resign due to career jobs or other challenges, the remaining volunteers are given additional shifts to ensure coverage 24/7.
+As gaps are created when volunteers resign due to career job opportunities or other challenges, the remaining volunteers are given additional shifts to ensure coverage 24/7.
 Volunteers nearing completion of their academy training are given opportunity to begin working with the team to enable them to provide additional assistance.
 Promotions are earned by worthy volunteer candidates for leadership positions on the team.
-Our standard of coverage is 1 on-duty officer and 3 crew members.
+Our standard of coverage is one onduty officer and three crew members.